Updated: Nov 11, 2021

 If your child is calm and you want to connect and play together you can sit in the calming corner together and read one of the books you have about feelings or practice ways they can cope that are listed on the Generation Mindful time-in charts.

 If your child is upset, angry, frustrated, or mad, this is not the time to use a lot of words.
 Remember: when a child is drowning don't try to teach her how to swim.
-Instead, you can validate their feelings, restate the limit, and provide them a choice: "I know you're mad that you can't go to the park right now, but its almost time for dinner.
+Instead, you can validate their feelings, restate the limit, and provide them a choice: "I know you're mad that you can't go to the park right now, but it's almost time for dinner.
 You can choose to go in the backyard and play or you can choose to go spend some time in your calming corner."
-Depending on their level of intensity you may need to restate their feelings, the limit and their choices a few times before they're able to choose.
+Depending on their level of intensity you may need to restate their feelings, the limit and their choices a few times before they're able self-regulate and choose.
 For a 3 or 4 year old you may need to walk with them to the calming corner to show them.
 For an older child they may be more able to make that step on their own.
 Either way, repetition is key.
 It takes children some time to realize this resource exists and how to access it.
 And when they're dysregulated and their frontal lobe is offline, they will definitely need some calm, empathetic parental redirection.

 Step 5: Observe and modify as needed